victournguyen/TicTacToe/README.md

 # TicTacToe
-Text-based C++ tic-tac-toe game to be played in the terminal
+Text-based tic-tac-toe game to be played in the terminal